labnol/apps-script-starter/TOOLS.md

 All the required extensions are available through the [Google Apps Script Extensions Pack](https://marketplace.visualstudio.com/items?itemName=labnol.google-apps-script) for VSCode.

-#### Babel

-Write code using ES6 features like arrow functions, destructuring, classes, template literals, and the Babel transpiler will transform your ECMAScript 2015/2017 code to ES5 that Apps Script can understand.

-#### Webpack
+#### Vite

-Webpack is a powerful tool for bundling JavaScript modules.
-Developers can structure code in directory and Webpack creates a minimized and optimized bundle for pushing to production.
+Vite is a build tool that is fast, lightweight and has a simple configuration.
+Vite is used to bundle the code and deploy it to Google Apps Script.

 #### ESLint